Safety Beacon Newsletter

 "Every person shall wear eye protection devices when entering, participating in, observing or performing any function in connection with any course or activity taking place in eye protection areas as defined above.
 Persons covered include, without limitation, administrators, faculty, staff, students, contractors, other employees and visitors."

 Eye protection comes in many forms.
-Safety glasses must be worn at all times when there is risk of eye injury due to flying debris, dust or incidental minor chemical slashes.
+Safety glasses must be worn at all times when there is risk of eye injury due to flying debris, dust or incidental minor chemical splashes.
 Users must upgrade to splash goggles when safety glasses do not protect against a hazardous materials splash, spray or mist.
 Face shields must be worn over splash goggles or safety glasses for operations that present a high risk of face injury from a chemical splash or flying debris.
 Employees, students and researchers should review the Job Hazard Analysis with their supervisor to determine the most appropriate level of eye protection.

 In support of safety on campus, the Fisher Scientific Storerooms in McKinly and Brown Laboratories display many different styles of safety glasses.
 Employees, students and researchers can try on multiple styles of safety glasses to determine which fit the best and are the most comfortable.
 Users should choose a pair that provide complete protection and can be worn for an extended period of time without discomfort.